• Skip to main content

 My recipe also calls for 2 tablespoons of ghee which has its benefits. but should be eaten in moderation since it does contain saturated fats.

 Furthermore, for my recipe, I used a minimal amount of sugar to make the BEST Gajar ka Halwa.
-My recipe calls for 5 tablespoon of sugar total and sugar offers no nutrition or health benefits.
+My recipe calls for 5 tbsp of sugar total and sugar offers no nutrition or health benefits.

 With that said, you can make Gajar Halwa a little healthier.
 I have a healthy Gajar ka Halwa recipe - my Paleo Gajar ka Halwa version on the blog which turned out really good using cashew milk.
 Additionally, I did use ghee since ghee is paleo-approved.
 For the paleo version, I replaced sugar with coconut sugar.
 The results were fantastic, but expect the color of your hallway to be slightly orange-brown.